Paymo Logo

 Steps to take:

 1. Retrospective meeting.
-The project is only ready for closure when every single aspect of your plan has been dealt with and accepted by your client.
-Use communication to let everybody know about the successful end of the project and even to prepare them for future collaboration.
+The project is only ready for closure when your client has dealt with and accepted every aspect of your plan.
+Use communication to inform everybody about the project’s successful end and even to prepare them for future collaboration.

 Good to know

 2. Project review.
-You can also prepare a checklist of all the project management steps you had to go through and ensure once again that you haven’t missed anything.
-Don’t rush this step, as hurried revision tasks frequently damage an entire product at the very end of the development life cycle.
+You can also prepare a checklist of all the project management steps you must complete and ensure you haven’t missed anything.
+Don’t rush this step, as hurried revision tasks frequently damage an entire product at the end of the development life cycle.

 3. End all contracts, including the ones you have with your resource suppliers.
 This will ensure you no longer receive unnecessary supplies after completing your project.
 Existing licenses can still be used for future operations.